 PSYC498a-e.
-Integration and Applied Learning I-V (1) Enrollment Comments: Not for traditional undergraduate majors
+Integration and Applied Learning I-V (1)

 Concurrently sequenced with the core curriculum, this course focuses on the integration and application of course concepts.
 Assignments are designed to complement and enhance the topics in each course through group and individual projects as well as exposure to community resources.